benshimonz/V1/README.md

 ## V1 Basics

-The following sections define the syntax and semantics of the V1 langage.
+The following sections define the syntax and semantics of the V1 language.
 We start with the basics, adding more language elements as we go along.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB01.png)